microsoft/botbuilder-tools/packages/Ludown/docs/parse-to-suggest.md

 This option defaults to `en-us` when no value is specified.

 ### -e, --cross_feed_models
-With this option set, 'None' LUIS intent for all child models (models found under folders other than the `rootDialog` folder) will be cross trained with trigger intents of other children.
+With this option set, 'None' (or intent name specified via --cross_train_intent_name) LUIS intent for all child models (models found under folders other than the `rootDialog` folder) will be cross trained with utterances from **trigger intents of other children**.

 As an example, given this folder structure -
 ```